-Writing a business plan step by step first includes your executive summary.
+Writing a business plan step by step will first include your executive summary.
 This section defines the main aspects of your project: company, activity, management team, brief market overview, key numbers for your financial forecast, and your funding requirements.

 Your positioning is a detailed presentation of your products or services, in order to add credibility to the project.
 Keep in mind that you're presenting the project to someone who isn't necessarily familiar with your area of expertise, so keep it clear and concise - no jargon!

-The third section is the market analysis, which gives an overview of the global and local markets.
+The fourth business plan step is putting together a market analysis for your business plan, which gives an overview of the global and local markets.
 The goal is to prove there is a need for your products or services, and that there is gap in the market for you to meet those needs.

 At this stage, you've already reached the first objective of your business plan: proving there is a business opportunity.
-Once it's done, the following sections are used to detail a concrete action plan and translate your hypothesis in a financial form.
+Once it's done, the following sections are used to detail a concrete action plan and translate your hypothesis into financial form.

-Your action plan is split in two sections: strategy and implementation, and operations.
+Your action plan is split into two sections: strategy and operations.

-In the Strategy and Implementation section, explain how you're planning to establish yourself on the market, including contents of your offer, how attractive it is compared to your competitors, and how you're planning to distribute your goods and create a loyal base of customers.
+In the Strategy section, explain how you're planning to establish yourself on the market, including the contents of your offer, how attractive it is compared to your competitors, and how you're planning to distribute your goods and create a loyal base of customers.

 The Operations section gives a detailed account of day to day life within the company: staffing requirements, which suppliers you're going to use, what the opening hours are, etc.

-Once you've done all of this, you should have the data needed to put together your financial forecast (balance sheet, P&L and cashflow statements).
+Once you've done all of this and the business plan steps have been followed, you should have the data needed to put together your financial forecast (balance sheet, P&L and cash flow statements).